dujanhung/evtsbx-api-doc/restriction/sign_block.md

 ## memory overflow

-a very heavy text, such as 1 TB, may inevitably overflow RAMs.
+a very heavy text, such as 1 TB, may overflow RAMs.

 ## reduced FPS

-a text, such as `<quad>`, may reduce FPS.
+a text, such as `<quad>`, may reduces FPS.

 ## broken text rendering

-a text, such as `<quad>` or Zargo, may inevitably breaks text rendering.
+a text, such as `<quad>` or Zargo, may breaks text rendering.